 Social Annex has recently released a whitepaper which focuses on some of the most important customer retention trends for 2017.
 According to their research, personalization plays an important role in purchasing decisions of 86% consumers.
 Moreover, 45% of them are more likely to buy from a website that offers personalized recommendations.

-Indeed, personalization proves to be an efficient tool for customer retention and revenue growth.
-It is hard to find an ecommerce website that does not offer tailored suggestions, based on your previous purchasing history or items similar to those you has shown interest in.
+Indeed, personalization proves to be an effective tool for customer retention and revenue growth.
+It is hard to find an e-commerce website that does not offer tailored suggestions, based on your previous purchasing history or items similar to those you has shown interest in.

 3. Loyalty programs and rewards

 Creating a loyalty membership program is another way to retain your customers and increase conversions.
 Based on Bond Brand Loyalty report, 81% of consumers are more likely to continue doing business with brands that offer loyalty programs.
 At the same time, 73% of them are more likely to recommend brands offering good loyalty programs.

 Thus, rewarding your loyal customers with premium offers and bonuses helps you kill two birds with one stone; you grow your customer retention and grow your customer base due to referrals.